-We are committed to encouraging diversity and eliminating discrimination in both its role as an employer and as a provider of services.
+We are committed to encouraging diversity and eliminating discrimination in both our role as an employer and as a provider of services.
 We believe that hiring decisions should be made on capability and skill, not on ethnic origin, gender identity, sexual orientation, disability, age, socio-economic background or religion.
 Having a truly diverse workforce makes us better able to understand and service the needs of our clients and candidates, so we value it very highly.

 We know there’s more to be done within La Fosse to better reflect the diversity of our clients, candidates and local communities.
 Read our Diversity and Inclusion Statement of Intent to learn more about how our Diversity Steering Group are working to improve our internal practices.

 Message from our Chief People Officer, Jackie Dane: